DaveLiddament/sarb/docs/NewResultsParser.md

  - Filename violation occurred.
  - Line number violation occurred.
  - Type of violation (e.g. `PossibleNullReturn`),
+ - A human readable description of the issue (e.g. `Cannot assign $asArray to a mixed type`)
  - Serialised version of violation.
 This is not used by SARB itself but is needed when reconstructing the analysis results with the baseline removed.